digital-asset/docs.daml.com/docs/2.6.4/docs/daml-finance/concepts/contingent-claims.rst

 The curious reader may have noticed that the signature we gave for ``data Claim`` is not quite what is in the library, where we have ``data Claim t x a o``.
 In our examples, we have specialised this to ``type Claim' t x a o = Claim Date Decimal a a``.
-Parametrising these variables allows us to reason about ``Asset``\ s and ``Observation``\ s that appear in\ ``Claim``\ s as function-like objects.
+Parameterising these variables allows us to reason about ``Asset``\ s and ``Observation``\ s that appear in\ ``Claim``\ s as function-like objects.
 The main use of this is to create claims with ‘placeholders’ for actual parameters, that can later be ‘filled in’ by mapping over them (``mapParams``).